quintonw1/credit_risk_machine_learning/README.md

 - High_Risk Precision Score: 0.02
 - High_Risk Recall Score: 0.75

 As shown above, the filtered results performed better than the unfiltered results implying that the algorithmns of question may not be taking into account the redundancies within the data and as a result it is having a negative impact on the accuracy of the models.
 For a credit risk algorithmn, one would ideally want to be able to have the highest precision and recall numbers, but this isn't realistic.
-Instead, in order to operate the company in a low risk manner the
+Instead, in order to operate the company in a low risk manner, it is more important to have a model with a high recall number rather than precision since its more important to correctly predict a high risk case.

 Section 2:

 Unfiltered: